 This is the fourth time the fleet has conducted a Le Mans start in the circumnavigation and after delaying the start overnight because of light winds, Skipper Rich informed the Race Committee that the race got underway without any further incident.

-Race Director Justin Taylor outlines the route and conditions the teams can expect on their race to New York where they are expected to arrive at Liberty Landing Marina between 12- 14 June, after sailing past the welcoming sight of the Statue of Liberty.
+Race Director Justin Taylor outlines the route and conditions the teams can expect on their e World Yacht Race, The LMAX Exchange – RACE of the AMERICAS.
 “The wind on the western side of the Caribbean Sea is usually driven by the Trade Winds coming from the east of the Atlantic.
 By the time they reach the fleet though, they will almost certainly be quite light.
 So, the first section of the race up to the windward passage to the east of Cuba will be a close reach with the wind forward of the yacht’s beam.
 The sea should be quite calm with small wavelets which means that those teams that helm the best will reap the rewards.
 It is all about sailing the absolute best course in order to clear Cuba on one tack.”